 All lost property is taken to Student Reception.
 Anything with a student’s name on is returned to the student via the tutor tray.
 Clothing etc is held until the end of each half term at which point it is displayed at Student Reception and then any items unclaimed are donated to charity.

-Over 5000 fiction and non-fiction books available for loan at break, lunch and after academy.
+Learning Resource Centre.
+There are over 5000 fiction and non-fiction books available for loan at break, lunch and after academy.
 Also accessible for quiet reading at break and lunchtime.

 Learning Support Assistants.
 Members of support staff who are attached to specific students and attend lessons to support their learning within the classroom.